Shakthi-97/PAF-Lab3-db/README.md

 # PAF-Lab3-db

-The Lab 3 folder inside the master branch contains the lab sheet.
+The Af-Lab3-db folder inside the master branch contains the lab sheet.